sagastvme/fitFolio/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+1. Register client

+2. Calculate BMI blablabla

+3. Endpoint in order to create a routine

+4. Create routine in mongo

+5. Show graphs

+6. Preferred units.

+7. Nice font

+8. Export data to excel/csv/pdf

+9. Protect routes if user is logged in or not